Follow us on

 Hip Labral Tear & Hip Impingement

-WHAT IS THE LABRUM?
+WHAT IS THE HIP LABRUM?

 • The hip is a ball-and-socket joint, and the hip labrum is a fibrocartilaginous structure that lines the hip joint.